zooxo/rack42/README.md

 When starting RACK42 you are in the navigation mode.
 The number keys work as cursor pad (see below).
 You can select and edit a specific cell, recalculate the entire spreadsheet, save or load specific files or copy and paste a cell.
-The navigation mode is also active when you refere in a formula to a specific cell (see edit mode).
+The navigation mode is also active when you refer in a formula to a specific cell (see edit mode).

 Navigation Numpad/Cursorpad: